Last updated on November 14th, 2022

-There are four magnificent lakes in Blue Lake system.
+There are four magnificent lakes in the Blue Lake system.
 The area of the largest lake is 25 hectares and a depth of 20 meters.
 But even with this size it still gets pretty crowded in the summertime.
 A lot of tourists from Ukraine, Russia, Belarus, and Poland come to visit and enjoy a vacation near crystal clear water.

-On the largest Lake, there is the Blue Lakes complex with two beach areas with vacation homes, camping site, a playground for the little ones, water slides, bike rental, restaurants, grill bar, gazebos, wood-fired sauna, and parking.
+On the largest Lake, there is the Blue Lakes complex with two beach areas with vacation homes, a camping site, a playground for the little ones, water slides, bike rental, restaurants, grill bar, gazebos, wood-fired sauna, and parking.

 Summer is not the only season for this destination.
 In fact, summers get busy.
 Any time of the year is perfect for a trip to the Blue Lakes.
-Visiting in winter, besides magical landscapes, provides opportunities for hunting, fishing and outdoor activities such as cross country skiing, skating, tubing, and sledding.
+Visiting in winter, besides magical landscapes, provides opportunities for hunting, fishing, and outdoor activities such as cross country skiing, skating, tubing, and sledding.
 In addition, the Blue Lakes recreation area is a famous venue for international festivals and various cultural events.

 Relax at SPA Hotel “ShyshkINN” in Picturesque Pine Forest